There are many incredible places to visit in Jordan.

 One of the best things to do in Jordan is eating.
 From mansaf, one of the most traditional dishes consisting of lamb and rice, to hummus and falafel, there is a wide range of choice and the good news is that there are plenty of vegetarian options.
 On a typical meal in Jordan (or at a buffet restaurant) there’s a really large selection of fresh delicious salads.

-Those who visit Jordan generally enjoy drinking local tea and coffee.
+You will definitely enjoy drinking local tea and coffee.
 Jordanian tea is typically an infusion of black tea with added herbs – it can be sage, mint or others – for a truly fragrant taste.
 The typical coffee is a strong infusion of boiling water, coffee and a pinch of cardamom.
-Jordanians drink their tea and coffee super sweet: I always had to ask not to have sugar added, and my request often met a puzzled look.
+Jordanians drink their tea and coffee super sweet.
+Make sure to specify if you don’t want any sugar.

 Hygienic conditions and pollution in Jordan

-Non-smokers like me who visit Jordan may well come to terms with the harsh reality that smoking is allowed pretty much anywhere in the country, and pretty much everyone smokes.
+Smoking is allowed pretty much anywhere in the country, and pretty much everyone smokes.
 Hotel rooms may be non-smoking, but with smokers happily enjoying their cigarettes in the lobby, even rooms will have somewhat of a stench.
 The same goes for restaurants, where people are legally allowed to smoke inside.
-I really hope the government implements some non-smoking policy in public places – it may well serve as a deterrent and force more people to stop smoking.

 Legal Disclaimer: This article is written in partnership with The Jordan Tourism Board, of whom I was a guest.
 All the views and opinions expressed are my own and based on my personal experience.
 The views expressed are honest and factual without any bias.